Piciorus/AccesaInternshipGamification-Web/README.md

 The following is the top-level directory structure:
 * Domain
-   * Entities-persist information in the database
+   * Entities - persist information in the database
-   * Mapper-converts entities to models and reverse
+   * Mapper - converts entities to models and reverse
-   * Models-consist of Data Transfer Objects
+   * Models - consist of Data Transfer Objects
-* Repository-store models in database
+* Repository - store models in database
-* Service-consist in business logic layer
+* Service - consist in business logic layer
-* Controller-this is presentation layer,where are defined endpoints
+* Controller - this is presentation layer,where are defined endpoints
-* Config-contain the configuration files for the entire application
+* Config - contain the configuration files for the entire application

 ⚙️ Database layer: The database layer stores data in a structured format that can be easily accessed and queried by the application layer.The application layer sends requests for data to the database layer through the data access layer.